Whiseb/VerySynh/README.md

 - another autonomous agent framework;
 - a replacement for neural networks.

-VerySynh is a verification architecture that complements existing language models.
+VerySynh is a verification architecture that complements existing language models rather than replacing them.

 ---